t0mazM/Garmin-watchface-UTVV-race-countdown/README.md

 - **Custom Fonts and Icons**: Utilizes custom fonts and icons for a unique look and feel.
 - **Settings Menu**: Allows users to customize race options and data fields directly from the watch.

-## Usage

-1. **SELECT A RACE**:
+## Usage: Select a race:

-Navigate to the settings menu on your Garmin device.
+1. Navigate to the settings menu on your Garmin device.

-Choose your race from the available options.
+2. Choose your race from the available options.
 The watch face will display the race name, countdown, and custom color.

-Customize Data Fields:
+## Usage: Customize Data Fields:

-In the settings menu, select "Data Fields" to choose which data points (e.g., steps, heart rate) to display on the watch face.
+1. In the settings menu, select "Data Fields" to choose which data points (e.g., steps, heart rate) to display on the watch face.

-View Watch Face:

-The watch face will display the current time, date, selected race countdown, and chosen data fields.

-Code Structure
+## Code Structure
 display_functions.mc: Contains functions for drawing various elements on the watch face, such as the race name, countdown, and data fields.

-icons_dict.mc: Defines the icons and their corresponding data fields.
+- icons_dict.mc: Defines the icons and their corresponding data fields.

-race_attributes.mc: Contains the attributes for each race, including name, bitmap, color, and race date.
+- race_attributes.mc: Contains the attributes for each race, including name, bitmap, color, and race date.

-menu.mc: Handles the settings menu for selecting races and data fields.
+- menu.mc: Handles the settings menu for selecting races and data fields.

-utvv_watch_face_v2App.mc: The main application file that initializes the watch face and handles app lifecycle events.
+- utvv_watch_face_v2App.mc: The main application file that initializes the watch face and handles app lifecycle events.

-utvv_watch_face_v2view.mc: The view file that manages the display and updates of the watch face.
+- utvv_watch_face_v2view.mc: The view file that manages the display and updates of the watch face.